reclusivebox/reclusivecli/README.md

 - `"name"`: Just a string with the name of the command.
 - `"args"`: A integer with the number of arguments the command can take, if zero is passed the command don't process arguments.
 If a negative is passed ex: -1, than the interpreter will see this as you saying that the program needs at least this amount, in this case, at least one argument, but there's no upper limit.
-- `"flags"`(OPTIONAL): A array with flags objects as explained in the previous section.
+- `"flags"`(OPTIONAL): An array with flags objects as explained in the previous section.
 This will indicate to the interpreter which flags are valid for the command.
-- `"subcommands"`(OPTIONAL): A array with other command objects to be used as subcommands.
+- `"subcommands"`(OPTIONAL): An array with other command objects to be used as subcommands.
 This will indicate to the interpreter which subcommands are valid for the command.

 > Remember: if you use a negative `arg` number with a subcommand it won't come back to reevaluate the main command, all the arguments after the subcommand will be passed to it, unless there's other subcommand.